Skip to content

 Practical GCP security baseline for IAM, logging, network, and storage hardening

-A baseline fixes this by defining the minimum controls that every project must meet before scaling.
+A security baseline solves this by defining the minimum controls every project must meet before scaling further.
+It’s not a final architecture.
+It’s the minimum safe operating standard.

 GCP security baseline

-Use this guide as a defensive implementation framework for internal cloud hardening programs.
+Use this guide as a practical implementation framework for your internal cloud hardening program.

-1) Why a GCP baseline should exist before cloud scale
+1) Why a baseline needs to exist before cloud scale, not after

 • MFA and identity assurance for privileged users